 A full list of my publications is visible on my ORCID page.

 At Lincoln I teach broadly across British and European and World history since approximately 1800.
-For Prelims I teach British History VI (1830-1951); European and World History IV (1815-1914); Historiography; and an Optional Subject in Theories of the State.
-For Finals I teach British History VI (1815-1924); British History VII (since 1900); a Further Subject in Intellect and Culture in Victorian Britain; and Disciplines of History.
+For Prelims I teach British History 6 (1830-1951); European and World History 4 (1815-1914); Historiography; Foreign Texts: Meinecke and Kehr; and an Optional Subject in Theories of the State.
+For Finals I teach British History 6 (1815-1924); British History 7 (since 1900); a Further Subject in Intellect and Culture in Victorian Britain; European and World History 10: the European Century, 1820-1925; European and World History 13: Europe Divided, 1914-1989; and Disciplines of History.
 At a university-wide level, I have also given undergraduate lectures on nineteenth-century British and European history, and taught MSt and MPhil classes in Theory and Methods, for the History Faculty.